 - Type in your question and any details that will help us understand your situation, and then click Submit

 Drop-In for 10-15 Minutes on Zoom

-Have a quick online chat with a member of the Retention Support Team – no appointment needed – during the hours listed below.
+Have a quick online chat with a member of the Retention Program Team – no appointment needed – during the hours listed below.

 Click the yellow bar that says "Drop In Via Zoom" to log in for a 10-15 minute virtual session.
 You can have a brief chat about academic or progress probation.

 - Mondays: 10 a.m. to noon (with a staff member)